gelleicsaba/irq-raster/README.md

-# Alternate raster line in interrupt
+# Alternate raster lines in interrupt

 You can drag'drop the bin/raster.prg file than use
 ```